Dorset Coast Path: Lyme Regis to Poole

 Lyme Regis to Poole in 6 Days Walking Code: DO7

-This is our shortest itinerary covering Lyme Regis to Poole.
-Walking the whole route over 6 walking days, this itinerary is more challenging.
-The average daily mileage on this holiday is 14 miles and there are two days where you will walk 15 miles.
+This is the shorter of our 2 itineraries from Lyme Regis to Poole.
+Walking the whole route over 6 days makes this a more challenging holiday.
+The average daily mileage on this holiday is 14 miles and there are two days of 15 miles.

 |Day 1||Travel to Lyme Regis for your first nights accommodation|